logo

 In 1933, Kingsford Smith and Ulm both made unofficial airmail flights between Australia and New Zealand as they tried to persuade the authorities to agree to an official airmail.

 The first official trans-Tasman airmail took place in February 1934.
 Ulm was the pilot and Allan the co-pilot.
-There were two further official airmail flights by Ulm and Allan from New Zealand to Australia in April and in July.
+In April they flew an official airmail from Australia to New Zealand and return.

-First Second Papua
+First Aust-NZ Second

-Kingsford Smith Aust-NZ
+Kingsford Smith

 Air race